 Designation of Program Pilots.
 For programs designed to operate on a limited basis for evaluation purposes before full implementation (program pilot), the utility shall provide as much of the information required under subsections (2)(C) through (E) of this rule as is practical and shall include explicit questions that the program pilot will address, the means and methods by which the utility proposes to address the questions the program pilot is designed to address, a provisional costeffectiveness evaluation, the proposed geographic area, and duration for the program pilot.

-(F)Any existing demandside program with tariff sheets in effect prior to the effective date of this rule shall be included in the initial application for approval of demandside programs if the utility intends for unrecovered and/or new costs related to the existing demandside program be included in the DSIM cost recovery revenue requirement and/or if the utility intends to establish a utility lost revenue component of a DSIM or a utility incentive component of a DSIM for the existing demandside program.
+Any existing demandside program with tariff sheets in effect prior to the effective date of this rule shall be included in the initial application for approval of demandside programs if the utility intends for unrecovered and/or new costs related to the existing demandside program be included in the DSIM cost recovery revenue requirement and/or if the utility intends to establish a utility lost revenue component of a DSIM or a utility incentive component of a DSIM for the existing demandside program.
 The commission shall approve, approve with modification acceptable to the electric utility, or reject such applications for approval of demandside program plans within one hundred twenty eighty (1280) days of the filing of an application under this section only after providing the opportunity for a hearing.
 In the case of a utility filing an application for approval of an individual demandside program, the commission shall approve, approve with modification acceptable to the electric utility, or reject applications within sixty (60) days of the filing of an application under this section only after providing the opportunity for a hearing.

 (GA) The total resource costs test shall be the primary screening test for demandside programs.
 For demandside programs and program plans that have a total resource cost test ratio greater than one (1), the commission shall approve demandside programs or program plans, and annual demand and energy savings targets for each demandside program it approves, provided it finds that the utility has met the filing and submission requirements of 4 CSR 2403.164(2)this rule and the demandside programs and program plans—